rodobry/Blagotron/README.md

-# blagotron
+# Blagotron

-A small bot for discord written in python
+A small bot for discord written in python using Discord.py